Death Valley National Park

 Although winter is the peak season, many tourists are beginning to tour Death Valley from the comfort of air-conditioned cars, visiting sites at sunrise or sunset, booking into comfortable hotel accommodation and cooling off in the pool at Stovepipe Wells Village.

 Opening times: The park is open all year round.
 Furnace Creek Visitor Center is open daily 8am-5pm.
-Scotty's Castle is open daily 8:30am-5pm.
+Please note: Scotty's Castle is closed until 2020 due to flood damage.